Taras55001/HW_12/README.md

 Feel free to modify and integrate this script into your projects.

-Replace `123456789` and other placeholder values with actual data if needed.
+Replace `123456789` and other placeholder values with actual data.
 This `README.md` file provides a basic overview of the script and instructions for using it.